stevenfollis/accoutrement/active-directory/README.md

 ## Configuration
 The template provisions all necessary infrastructure, however a bit of configuration will be necessary to plumb the components together.

+> Screenshots are from Docker EE 17.03 and have not yet been updated to reflect the new user interface in Docker EE 17.06

 ### Configure LDAP
 Once the deployment finishes, open the [Azure Portal](https://portal.azure.com) and navigate to **Resource Groups** -> **\<your RG Name>** -> **Deployments**.
 The Deployments blade lists all deployments that have been executed within our Resource Group.